David Pitt-Watson, Baron Pitt-Watson: Charity work and public service

-Pitt-Watson chaired the UN Environment Programme's Finance Initiative, in the run up to the 2015 United Nations Climate Change Committee.
+Pitt-Watson chaired the UN Environment Programme's Finance Initiative, in the run up to the 2015 United Nations Climate Change Conference in Paris.
 He was a trustee and treasurer of Oxfam GB from 2011– 2017, where he had been closely involved in helping to establish its Enterprise Development Programme.
 Pitt-Watson was a trustee of Nesta, the innovation charity where he chaired its £400million endowment and of the Institute for Public Policy Research.

-At the Royal Society for the Encouragement of Arts, Manufactures & Commerce (The RSA) he established the Tomorrow's Investor programme which has been influential in raising the debate and achieving a consensus for reform to improve the structures, costs and transparency of pensions in Britain.
+At the Royal Society for the Encouragement of Arts, Manufactures & Commerce (The RSA) he established the Tomorrow's Investor programme which was influential in raising the debate and achieving a consensus for reform to improve the structures, costs and transparency of pensions in Britain, most particularly in promoting pensions which give an income-for-life.

 In February 2000 he helped initiate and served on the Co-operative Commission which aimed to help revive the fortunes of the UK Co-operative movement.

 Pitt-Watson was also a councillor on Westminster City Council, for the Maida Vale ward, from 1986 to 1990.
+In December 2025, as part of the 2025 Political Peerages, Pitt-Watson was nominated for a life peerage to sit in the House of Lords as a Labour peer; he was created as Lord Pitt-Watson, of Kirkland of Glencairn in the County of Dumfriesshire on 15 January 2025.

-Academic appointment
+Academic appointments

 In addition to his Fellowship at Cambridge, Pitt-Watson held the Pembroke Visiting Professorship in 2018.
 He was Executive Fellow at London Business School from 2012 to 2017 and Visiting Professor of Strategic Management at Cranfield University School of Management from 1990 to 1996.